 “Perhaps my father will feel me, then I will be as a deceiver in his sight, and I will bring upon myself a curse and not a blessing” (Genesis 27:12).

-By way of recap, we have seen that it is not that man doesn‟t know of God‟s existence or what constitutes sin, rather it is that he suppresses it.7 Even though man has a God-given sensing ability internally and externally to inherently know what is right and what is wrong, Scripture says that he willfully attempts to suffocate it.
+By way of recap, we have seen that it is not that man doesn’t know of God’s existence or what constitutes sin; rather, he suppresses it.8 Even though man has a God-given sensing ability internally and externally to inherently know what is right and what is wrong, Scripture says that he willfully attempts to suffocate it.
 Why?
-John 3:19 and 20 states,
+John 3:19–20 reads:

 This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.
 For everyone who does evil hates the Light, and does not come to the Light for fear that his deeds will be exposed.

-Man‟s corruption of God‟s morality does not stem from a lack of education.
-Rather it is the educated and calculated willful rebellion of God‟s precepts that characterizes every sinner.
-While some may display this rebellion in active, outward ways, and to a higher degree, others are passive in their resistance and hostility toward their maker.
-As a matter of fact, in the book of Romans, chapter eight, every unbeliever is said to be at war with God (v.
-7) (cf. Col. 1:21).
-As seen in John 3, this aggressive suppression of moral truth extends out of the evilness of man‟s sinning ways.
-This is further illuminated by the following passages that highlight his bias in the direction of, and towards sin.
+Man’s corruption of God’s morality does not stem from a lack of education.
+Rather, the educated and calculated willful rebellion of God’s precepts characterizes every sinner.
+While some may display this rebellion in active, outward ways and to a higher degree, others are passive in their resistance and hostile toward their Maker.
+As a matter of fact, in Romans 8:7, every unbeliever is said to be at war with God (cf. Colossians 1:21).
+As seen in John 3, this aggressive suppression of moral truth extends out of the evilness of man’s sinning ways.
+This sinful rebellion is further illuminated by the following passages that highlight his bias in the direction of, and toward sin.

-Jeremiah 17:9 The heart is more deceitful than all else and is desperately sick; Who can understand it?
+The heart is more deceitful than all else and is desperately sick; who can understand it? ( Jeremiah 17:9).

-1 Corinthians 2:4 But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised.
+But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised (1 Corinthians 2:14).

-2 Corinthians 4:3-4 And even if our gospel is veiled, it is veiled to those who are perishing, in whose case the god of this world has blinded the minds of the unbelieving so that they might not see the light of the gospel of the glory of Christ, who is the image of God.
-In whose case the god of this world has blinded the minds of the unbelieving so that they might not see the light of the gospel of the glory of Christ, who is the image of God.
+And even if our gospel is veiled, it is veiled to those who are perishing, in whose case the god of this world has blinded the minds of the unbelieving so that they might not see the light of the gospel of the glory of Christ, who is the image of God (2 Corinthians 4:3–4).

-2 Timothy 3:13 But evil men and impostors will proceed from bad to worse, deceiving and being deceived.
+But evil men and impostors will proceed from bad to worse, deceiving and being deceived (2 Timothy 3:13).

-Titus 1:15 To the pure, all things are pure; but to those who are defiled and unbelieving, nothing is pure, but both their mind and their conscience are defiled.
+To the pure, all things are pure; but to those who are defiled and unbelieving, nothing is pure, but both their mind and their conscience are defiled (Titus 1:15).

-Mankind possesses a strong and continual testimony to the existence of God, directly from God no matter where one lives in the world.
-This is known theologically as general revelation, meaning God‟s character attributes and nature are evident within him (via his conscience) and around him (via creation).
-However, in his sin he suppresses it.
-Accordingly, his greatest need is to be exposed to special revelation, the proclamation of the Gospel, which upon repentance and submission to it, one is set free and made anew.
-Paul succinctly stated this truth in his second letter to the Corinthians (5:17).
+Mankind possesses a strong and continual testimony to the existence of God directly from God—no matter where they live in the world.
+This is known theologically as general revelation, meaning God’s character attributes and nature are evident within him (via his conscience) and around him (via creation).
+However, in his sin, he suppresses that knowledge.
+Accordingly, his greatest need is to be exposed to special revelation, the proclamation of the Gospel, which upon repentance and submission to it, he is set free and made anew.
+Paul succinctly stated this truth in 2 Corinthians 5:17:

-It stands to reason that Christians in the capitol need to regularly and consistently proclaim the Scriptures, not shy away from them because someone supposedly “doesn‟t believe in them.”
-For in the proclamation of the authoritative Word of God, whether someone is rebellious toward God or not, is the power to change the capitol and the culture.
-It is in the proclamation of the Word of God that lives and nations are changed!
+It stands to reason that Christians in the capital need to regularly and consistently proclaim the Scriptures and not shy away from them because someone supposedly “doesn’t believe in them.”
+For in the proclamation of the authoritative Word of God, whether or not someone is rebellious toward God, is the power to change the capital and the culture.
+In the proclamation of the Word of God lives and nations are changed!

-William Penn, one of the founding fathers of our country keenly understood that capitols and their cultures are the consequences of conversions:
+William Penn, one of the fathers of our country, keenly understood that capitols and their cultures are the consequences of conversions:

 But if men be bad, let the government be never so good, they will endeavor to warp and spoil it to their turn.

-I know some say let us have good laws and no matter for the men who execute them; but let them consider that though good laws do well, good men do better; for good laws [are in] want [of ] good men and [will] be altered or evaded by ill men.12”
+I know some say let us have good laws and no matter for the men who execute them; but let them consider that though good laws do well, good men do better; for good laws [are in] want [of ] good men and [will] be altered or evaded by ill men.”13

-William Penn was wise to see this.
-Don‟t pay any attention to those who say, “The Word of God is out of date, we shouldn‟t use it as our authority.”
+William Penn was wise to see this truth.
+Don’t pay any attention to those who say, “The Word of God is out of date; we shouldn’t use it as our authority.”
 They are those who are ignorant of what this lesson just explained.
-And it is only Scripture that changes hearts which change laws, cultures and capitols.
+Only the Scripture changes hearts, which change laws, cultures, and capitals.

-Accordingly, rather than refrain from using the Scriptures, proclaim them boldly to those who are bluffing all around you.
-(Cf. 2 Timothy 1:7)
+Accordingly, rather than refrain from using the Scriptures, proclaim boldly to those who are bluffing all around you (cf. 2 Timothy 1:7).

-3 Note in 2 Peter 3:15–16 that Peter testifies that Paul was writing Scripture.
-1 Thessalonians 2:13 testifies to the fact that the Apostles knew they were speaking and writing the Word of God.
+3. Note in 2 Peter 3:15–16 that Peter testifies that Paul was writing Scripture.
+First Thessalonians 2:13 testifies to the fact that the apostles knew they were speaking and writing the Word of God.

-5 Bahnsen, Greg Van Til’s Apologetic Reading and Analysis (Philipsburg, New Jersey, R&R Publishing) p.
-251
+5. Greg L. Bahnsen, Van Til’s Apologetic: Reading and Analysis (Philipsburg, New Jersey: P&R Publishing), 251.

-7 Romans Chapter 1 goes on to teach that when mankind continually suppresses the truth of God that is shed abroad in his heart that he begins to dull his conscience.
+8. The first chapter of Romans goes on to teach that when mankind continually suppresses the truth of God that is shed abroad in his heart that he begins to dull his conscience.
 This is known as a reprobate mind, where the conscience no longer functions properly.
-And gone then is the ability to internally discern right from wrong.
-It is akin to a man with leprosy who due to nerve damage, can no longer sense danger and becomes susceptible to many a problem that leads to his ruin
+And gone, then, is the ability to internally discern right from wrong.
+This condition is akin to a man with leprosy who, due to nerve damage, can no longer sense danger and becomes susceptible to many a problem that leads to his ruin.

-8 Latin for a smoothed tablet or blank slate.
+9. Latin for “a smoothed tablet” or “a blank slate.”